abdul-1432/Guess_My_Number_Game/README.md

 - Randomly generated target number within a specified range.
 - User input for guessing the number.
 - Feedback messages on the guess (too high, too low, or correct).
-- Track of the number of attempts taken to guess the correct number.
+- Track the number of attempts taken to guess the correct number.

 ## Installation